8 Tips for Traveling with Dogs This Summer

 4. Make a List

 You’re so busy packing your stuff and the kids’ stuff that you forgot Buddy’s favorite toy!
 Oh no!
 It’s important to plan ahead and make sure you bring everything your dog will need.
-This includes toys, bedding, plenty of food, medications and a first aid kit.
+This includes toys, bedding, plenty of food, a dog travel crate, medications and a first aid kit.

 If your dog is going to be cooped up for hours in a car or on a plane, make sure you give them plenty of exercise before traveling with your dog.
 This will keep them calm so they can enjoy the journey.